 Where to stay in Delphi?

-Delphi village is a well organized tourist town with many family hotels and other types of accomodation.
-Click here to find hotels and price information for accomodation in Delphi.
+Delphi village is a well-organized tourist town with many family hotels and other types of accommodation.
+Click here to find hotels and price information for accommodation in Delphi on Booking.com.

 If your base is Athens, consider a day trip to Delphi.
 For families, I recommend an organized tour with transport included.
 Have a look at the following tours:

 If your kids love Greek Mythology, they will already know the Oracle.
 Visiting Delphi will be a real treat for them!
 This tour starts in the morning at a meeting point in Athens and includes a stop for a stretch and refreshments.
 In Delphi, your guide will show you around the site, and explain all about the myths and legends associated with it.
 Did you know, for example, that Hercules first consulted the Oracle before setting off on his 12 Labors?